andela-technology/qualified-docs/content/for-teams/process/interact.md

 Even though this format allows anyone to make changes at any time, the experience works best when the candidate and interviewers are communicating ideas, rather than just editing code.
 :::

-Interact works with both types of code challenges.
-There are a few differences between classic code challenges and project code challenges worth noting.

-### Project Code Challenges
+### Interact Session Features in-depth

-Project Code Challenges use a proprietary shared code editor that allows any single person in the session to be making edits at any one time.
+Our Interact Sessions use a proprietary shared code editor that allows any single person in the session to be making edits at any one time.
 It's mostly automatic: when someone starts editing, other users are blocked out in real time while they make changes.
 As soon as they complete, the editor is opened up again, and anyone can take control.

-Every user in the session can also create, rename, and even delete files from the solution.
+For project challenges, every user in the session can also create, rename, and even delete files from the solution.
 These changes will be reflected immediately to everyone else in the session.

 #### Following Active Editor Focus